Foster Family-based Treatment Association

 The Foster Family-based Treatment Association (FFTA) was established in 1988 to develop, promote, and support Treatment Foster Care (TFC).
 Since that time, FFTA has grown to become the only national, non-profit association that represents treatment foster care programs across North America.
 FFTA’s more than 400 member agencies are located in nearly every U.S. state and Canadian province and provide treatment foster care services to over 50,000 children and youth each year.

 The Alaska Chapter of FFTA was formed in 2010 with four agencies participating and has grown to include 12 member agencies from Sitka to Fairbanks.
-Doug White, the Director of Community Programs, founded the Alaska Chapter and has been an active board member for over five years.
+AK Child & Family was part of the initial grassroots effort to bring FFTA to Alaska, with the former Director of Community Programs founding the Alaska Chapter.
+AK Child & Family has remained an active member ever since.
 The Alaska Chapter meets regularly to address the development and to support the quality of TFC service delivery.

 In carrying out FFTA’s mission to strengthen agencies that support families caring for vulnerable children, the association is guided by the following strategic goals: